Nishantsingh11/Bookingapp/readme.md

 # Movie Booking System

-The Movie Booking System is a web application built using React for the frontend and Node.js with Express for the backend.
+This Movie Booking System is a simple web application built using React for the frontend and Node.js with Express for the backend.
 It allows users to select a movie, a time slot, and book seats for a movie show.
 The application also displays the details of the last booking made.

 ## Getting Started

-To run this application locally, follow the steps below:

 ### Prerequisites